WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-20-built-filter-asp-net-mvc.md

 date: 2018-01-20T16:53:11+01:00
 author: Wolfgang Ofner
 categories: [ASP.NET]
-tags: [Action, attribute, Controller, filter, MVC]
+tags: [Action, Attribute, Controller, filter, MVC]
 ---
 Filters provide a simple and elegant way to implement cross-cutting concerns in your ASP.NET MVC application.
 Filter achieve this by injecting code into the request processing.
 Examples of cross-cutting concerns are logging and authorization.